euler-room/open-ondemand-demo/README.md

 # Open OnDemand Demo

-This demo provides a complete HPC cluster environment with Open OnDemand 4.0+ web interface, SLURM job scheduler, and LDAP authentication, all running in Docker containers.
+This demo provides a complete HPC cluster environment with Open OnDemand 4.0+ web interface, SLURM job scheduler, and file-based authentication, all running in Docker containers.

 ## What's Included